ArchipelagoMW/Archipelago/worlds/dst/docs/en_Don't Starve Together.md

 - Survival: The player must live for a target number of days.
 This is based on the survivor's time alive and not the world age.
 Being a ghost will not progress your timer.
 - Bosses: The player can choose which bosses they need to defeat in order to meet their victory condition.
 You can choose between defeating any one of your selected bosses, or all of them.
-Boss and location checks as a part of your progression path will be prioritized for having progression items.
+Boss and location checks that happen to be part of your progression path will be prioritized for having progression items.

 ## What are location checks in Don't Starve Together?

 Location checks in Don't Starve Together include:
-- Creatures (Optional): Either killing or non-violently interacting with creatures (such as capturing or trading with)
+- Creatures (Optional): Either killing or non-violently interacting with creatures (such as capturing or trading with).
 - Bosses: Defeating a boss.
 You can choose whether or not harder bosses can have important progression items in your config.
 - Crock Pot Dishes (Optional): Cooking a meal in the Crock Pot.
 You can customize whether or not Warly's exclusive dishes count, or whether to only count meat or veggie meals.